Adri6336/EnKryptos/README.md

 the executable file, this application will be the only way you can decrypt EnKryptos-encrypted files or messages.

 Encryption enables communication among adversaries.
-So long as they do not know of the existence of this application, your encrypted files will be virtually unbreakable.
-If they do know of this application, you can use the script-version to implement a custom secret key to provide you with the most peace of mind.
+So long as they don't know of the existence of this application, your encrypted files will be virtually unbreakable.
+If they are aware of EnKryptos, you can use the script-version to implement a custom secret key to provide you with the most peace of mind.